Gold-ish/StartCode_CA3/README.md

 - If it is a succes then try pushing the change to github and see travis turn green.
 - Last check is to make sure that it was deployed properly to the remote server.
 - Try in the browser to reach the url.
+- Remember to edit the Travis markdown to your own, for the new repo.
 ***
 ## Deployed server database setup.
 - Create a remote schematic on the deployment server, with the same name as the vagrant db.